bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 $$ x_f = x_i + \Delta x $$

 Implementing this system is fairly straight forward since these equations are well-known.
 Once we get $x_{f}$, we can calculate the object's new position after each tick.
-When a connected rope becomes taut, we send a signal to our object to remove all velocity equivalent amount exerted by the vector of the tension force.
+When a connected rope becomes taut, we send a signal to our object to remove all velocity equivalent to the amount exerted by the vector of the tension force.

 {% include lazyload.html img="/assets/img/rope/movement_forces.png" caption="Subset of a new BP_StylizedPhysicsSolver Blueprint to calculate incoming forces that effect velocity and position." %}

-Note: Running a physics engine per gameplay tick, rather than on a consistently running clock, poses the risk of system instability.
+Note: Running a physics engine per gameplay tick, rather than on a persistent clock, poses the risk of system instability.
 If gameplay freezes for any reason, ticks can accumulate, potentially resulting in sudden and massive displacements.
-Funny enough, this is how speedrunners are able to do "super jumps" and move gameplay by pausing or artificially freezing their game in the right time.
+Funny enough, this is how speedrunners are able to do "super jumps"; they artificially freeze their game at the right time to build up momentum every tick without the objects needing to move to resolve the velocity.

 ### Torque and Angular Constraints

 The implementation above only covers motion; if we want our ropes to be able to rotate objects, we will need our system to account for rotational forces, known as torque.
-Using torque, we can use math to determine how far to rotate an object to each equilibrium.
+Using torque, we can use math to determine how far to rotate an object to reach equilibrium.

 {% include lazyload.html img="/assets/img/rope/torque_demo_1.gif" caption="An actor with the BP_StylizedPhysicsSolver will treat all incoming ropes with equal influence if they are taut.
 Note that the rope in this example is rotating the pulley while not being 100% taut.
 Optionally, users can set a threshold to linearly interpolate the influence.
 Here, the threshold is 20%.
 This means the rope is considered taut if the distance is at least 80% of the true length of the rope." %}